“Emergency - which service do you require?”

 - The Autobots had quite a few whose vehicle form was an emergency vehicle.

-- As far as Transformers go, it's probably worth noting that the Generation 1 combiner team the Protectobots who form Defensor are made entirely up of these vehicles (Hot Spot-fire engine, Streetwise-police car, Groove- anoddly large police motorcycle, First Aid-ambulance, Blades-air ambulance), and that the main cast of Transformers Animated consists of these vehicles plus a military vehicle (despite appearances, Bumblebee is a police car).
+- As far as Transformers go, it's probably worth noting that the Generation 1 combiner team the Protectobots who form Defensor are made entirely up of these vehicles (Hot Spot - fire engine, Streetwise - police car, Groove - anoddly large police motorcycle, First Aid - ambulance, Blades - air ambulance), as does the main cast of Transformers Animated (Optimus Prime - fire engine, Ratchet - ambulance, Prowl - police motorcycle, Bulkhead - police APCnote , Bumblebee - undercover police car (as in, a civilian car equipped with a siren and possibly other gear)).

 - So do the robots from the various Braves series (where the good robots are all various public service vehicles) which you probably just know of from GaoGaiGar.
 Unsurprisingly, both Braves and Transformers were based on toylines from the same company.